Sectoral Learning and Development

 Media Research Funding Scheme

-Temporary Radio Support Scheme
+Temporary Radio Services Support Scheme

 This Support Scheme provides funding for training, development and/or evaluation activities up to a maximum of €500 per station.
 A station can apply for funding for activities that aim to support current training activities or the funding could be used to evaluate the station’s current or previous training, development and / or evaluation activities.
+An application form can be downloaded here with further information here.

 Other Current Initiatives / Projects